 How super can help

-If you're unable to work due to injury, illness or death, it may be possible that you or your dependents could be covered by insurance held through your super.
-This may mean that you or your dependents can still pay regular bills even if you're unable to work.
+If you're unable to work due to injury, illness or death, it may be possible that you or your dependants could be covered by insurance held through your super.
+This may mean that you or your dependants can still pay regular bills even if you're unable to work.

 In addition, in times of severe financial difficulty, you may be eligible for early access to some of your super either through financial hardship or compassionate grounds.